-Hi there, Franky the WeHaKee Camp Dog here with some of my new and old friends to introduce to you!
-In the coming weeks I would like to give you the chance to get to know our 2016 staff, so you can be just like me–excited for camp to start.
+Hi there, Franky the WeHaKee Camp Dog here with some of my new and old staff to introduce to you!
+In the coming weeks, I would like to give you the chance to get to know our 2016 staff, so you can be just like me–excited for camp to start.
 Every year I get to meet some wonderful women who will work and play with the wonderful campers that come to WeHaKee.

 But since today is April Fool’s Day, I thought I would start with some fools you already know!
 (Just kidding, I don’t want them to stop giving me treats).

-Firstly, a couple weeks ago you might have seen that Margaret Roesler (or “Thatch”) is back year-round.
+Firstly, a couple of weeks ago you might have seen that Margaret Roesler (or “Thatch”) is back year-round.
 Here’s a little more about her!

-My name is Margaret Roesler, but like Franky said, some of you know me as Thatch.
+My name is Margaret Roesler, but as Franky said, some of you know me as Thatch.
 I am so excited to be WeHaKee’s new Business Administrator, and spend my summers on the shores of Hunter Lake!
 I was previously a counselor, Leadership Academy Coordinator, and Communications Manager at WeHaKee and I loved every minute of those jobs.
 Working for camp year-round is the perfect challenge for someone like me, because everything I do is about the campers having a GREAT summer.
 There’s nothing more important than that and it’s very motivating!
 I am from the Twin Cities in Minnesota, and I love hiking, reading, running, and ANYTHING on the water.

 Fun Fact from Franky: Thatch’s most used emoji is the dog emoji… I hope that’s because of me!

-Thanks Thatch!
+Thanks, Thatch!
 I’m looking forward to blogging and walking together!

 And my next introduction is for two old friends of mine… they might be some of my favorite people in the world!